 One of the first things you will need to think about when considering bringing dogs and chickens together is what dog breed you are thinking of purchasing.
 Some breeds have a strong prey drive that will cause them to chase after your chickens, putting them in harm’s way.
 Breeds like the Airedale Terrier and most other terriers will chase your chickens, as will hounds like the Greyhound and Wolfhound.
-The Doberman, Beagle, and Siberian Husky will also chase your chickens, and any mixed breed with these as a parent will be dangerous.
+The Doberman, Beagle, and Siberian Husky will also likely chase your chickens, and any mixed breed with one or both of these as a parent will be dangerous.

-Most Spaniels, like the Cocker Spaniel, will not attack your chickens.
-Other breeds that should be safe include the Bulldog, Great Pyrenees, Maltese, Pug, and many others.
+Most Spaniels, like the Cocker Spaniel, will likely not attack your chickens.
+Other breeds that should be safe include the Great Pyrenees, Maltese, Pug, and many others.
 It’s better to select one of these breeds to keep around your chickens.
 Most will do a fine job of protecting them, and they make great pets.

 The Right Chicken Breeds